 Configuring Privacy Settings for Managers

-- Managers may be allowed to enroll their team members to any free course and learning plan available in the domain (and related subdomains) they are assigned to.
+- Managers will be allowed to enroll and suggest to their team members any free courses and learning plans available in the domain (and related subdomains) they are assigned to

-- Managers may be allowed to enroll their team members in the free courses and learning plans available in the Course Catalogs assigned to them.
+- Managers will be allowed to enroll and suggest to their team members the free courses and learning plans available in the Course Catalog assigned to them

-- Managers may be allowed to enroll their team members in the free courses and learning plans available in the catalogs selected in the text area.
+- Managers will be allowed to enroll and suggest to their team members the free courses and learning plans available in the catalogs selected in the text area.
 It is possible to include more than one catalog in the list.

-Please remember that managers are allowed to enroll their team members only to FREE courses and learning plans.
+Remember that managers are allowed to suggest and enroll their team members only in FREE courses and learning plans.

 Three notification types are available for the functionalities linked to My Team:

-status, nor to users not having confirmed their association with their manager.
+Please note that these notifications will not be sent to users in pending, expired or deactivated status, nor to users not having confirmed their association with their manager.
 When this notification is sent as a mass action to more than 99 users, a background job will automatically start.
+Learn more on notifications.

 Here follows a short glossary for the most commonly used terms in this article.

-People managed by a manager.
-The team members associated with the same manager compose a team, and can thus be called Team Members
+- Team Members.
+The people managed by a manager.
+The team members associated with the same manager compose a team, and can thus be called Team Members.

-An association is a working relationship between a manager and the team members composing his or her team.
+- Association.
+An association is a working relationship between a manager and the team members composing their team.

 Tips and Tricks